-Action Number Ac Action and Tasks Outcome Measure Timescale Lead (supported by) 6.
+Action Number Ac tion and Tasks Planned Outcome Outcome Measure Timescale Lead (supported by) 6.
 Work with local employers (including Moray Council) and their staff to encourage more walking and cycling to and from work.
-Seeks to meet Objective 4 - All large employers (over 250) in Moray to have a completed an up to date live Travel Plan Document by 2027 a) Work with local employers to achieve Cycling Scotland's "Cycle Friendly" employer status. b) Provide support, guidance and assistance for employers to develop or review their Travel Plan.
-Cluster organisations and smaller businesses may be targeted for joint travel plans. c) Continue to implement and publicise the Cycle2Work scheme to Council employees, and seek to extend the scheme through information to other employers in the area. d) Promote the use of Council pool bikes to encourage staff to undertake shorter work related journeys by bike. e) Offer cycle training/ confidence sessions to Council employees. f) Encourage a member of Moray Council Senior Management to act as an 'Active Travel Champion' to demonstrate Council commitment to Active Travel.
+Seeks to meet Objective 4 - All large employers (over 250) in Moray to have a completed an up to date live Travel Plan Document by 2027 a) Work with local employers to achieve Cycling Scotland's "Cycle Friendly" employer status. b) Provide support, guidance and assistance for employers to develop or review their Travel Plan. c) Continue to implement and publicise the Cycle2Work scheme to Council employees, and seek to extend the scheme through information to other employers in the area. d) Promote the use of Council pool bikes to encourage staff to undertake shorter work related journeys by bike. e) Offer cycle training/ confidence sessions to Council employees. f) Encourage a member of Moray Council Senior Management to act as an 'Active Travel Champion' to demonstrate Council commitment to Active Travel.
 Increased confidence amongst employees to make some or all journeys to work by foot or cycle.
 Increase in the number of employees making some or all of their journeys to work by foot or cycle.
 Increased number of local employers with a Travel Plan.
 Results of Moray Council staff surveys.
 Increased number of cycles being parked at Council offices.
 Results of surveys of local employers who have or are developing a Travel Plan to encourage more walking and cycling to work.
 Action and Tasks are ongoing Sustainable Travel Officer (Cycling UK and Cycling Scotland)

-Action lumber Ac ction and Tasks Planned Outcome Outcome Measure Timescale Lead (supported by) 7.
-Work with students and school pupils, staff and parents to encourage more walking, cycling and scooting to and from school/further education Seeks to meet Objective 5 - 95% of primary schools delivering Level 2 Bikeability by 2027 and Objective 6 - 60% of all journeys to school to be walked or cycled by 2027 a) Work with schools and further education sites to achieve Cycling Scotland's 'Cycle Friendly School and Campus' status. b) Develop a programme to work with schools to ensure that they have an up to date School Travel Plan. c) Continue to deliver and promote Bikeability Level 2 in primary schools. d) Continue to promote primary schools undertaking Sustrans Hands-Up Survey - which provides an annual count of mode choice among school pupils. e) Continue to promote the use of the Living Streets Travel Tracker programme in Primary Schools, including those currently not participating. f) Continue running educational events like 'Parksmart Moray' to encourage more pupils to travel actively to school. g) Audits of safe routes to school will be carried out for all Moray schools within a 3 mile radius. h Ongoing and improved working partnership with Education and Social Care teams, to ensure Active Travel messaging is being communicated effectively.
+Action Number Ac tion and Tasks Planned Outcome Outcome Measure Timescale Lead (supported by) Work with students and school pupils, staff and parents to encourage more walking, cycling and scooting to and from school/further educationSeeks to meet a) Work with schools and further education sites to achieve Cycling Scotland's 'Cycle Friendly School and Campus' status. b) Develop a programme to work with schools to ensure that they have an up to date School Travel Plan. c) Continue to deliver and promote Bikeability Level 2 in primary schools. d) Continue to promote primary schools undertaking Sustrans Hands-Up Survey - which provides an annual count of mode choice among school pupils. e) Continue to promote the use of the Living Streets Travel Tracker programme in Primary Schools, including those currently not participating. f) Continue running educational events like 'Parksmart Moray' to encourage more pupils to travel actively to school.
 School campuses that provide secure cycle parking for their pupils and safe routes within the school grounds to access the parking.
 Increased confidence amongst pupils to make some or all journeys to school by Active Travel.
 Increased number of pupils travelling to school actively.
 Reduced numbers of vehicles around school entrances.
 Number of schools/ further education sites with 'Cycle Friendly School and Campus' status.
 Number of schools/ further education sites with an up to date Travel Plan.
 Results of HUSS and Travel Tracker programmes.
 Number of cycles being parked at education sites.
 Results of traffic surveys on roads adjacent to school entrances.
-Number of customer contacts regarding indiscriminate parking behaviours at and around education sites. a) by 2024 Q4 c) Ongoing d) Ongoing e) Ongoing f) Ongoing Sustainable Travel Officer (Schools and colleges, Living Streets, Cycling Scotland and Education Department)
+Number of customer contacts regarding indiscriminate parking behaviours at and around education sites. a) by 2024 Q4 b) by 2022 Q4 c) Ongoing e) Ongoing f) Ongoing Sustainable Travel Officer (Schools and colleges, Living Streets, Cycling Scotland and Education Department)